 Make up wedge

-Let’s Create a Mod Podge Paper to Wood Sign
+Let’s Create a Mod Podge Paper to Wood Sign with Scrapbook Paper

 If you like to scrapbook or collect pretty paper then you probably have some paper in mind for a project like this.
 I was taking my relaxing stroll around the craft store when I saw this pretty paper.
 It’s perfect for spring and I love to put cute motivational messages around the house.
 I honestly have tons of these cute embellishments from all the scrapbook kits I buy, but this paper caught my eye.
 Don’t you agree, you can always use new paper?
 Now here is another great way to use the embellishments.